C0D1UM/technical-standard/angular/authentication/README.md

         (user: any) => {
             // save token and user information to local storage. localStorage.setItem('currentUser', data)
-            // you may save more user information as you want ....
+            // you may save more user information as you want (Ex. roles, name, address )....
         },
         (error) => {
             // display error message to user as you want ...